Somfic/documentation/eliteapi/voiceattack/getting-started/installation.md

 ## Copying EliteVA.dll

 The last step is to copy EliteVA.dll to the EliteVA folder.
-See [this guide](/eliteapi/voiceattack/getting-started/download.md) on how to download EliteVA.dll.
+See [this guide](/eliteapi/voiceattack/getting-started/download.html) on how to download EliteVA.dll.
 Drop the EliteVA.dll file into the newly created EliteVA folder.

-You should not be good to go to use the EliteVA plugin in VoiceAttack.
+You should now be good to go to use the EliteVA plugin in VoiceAttack.